DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: Experiments

 \section{Experiments}

-We evaluate \textsc{Doppler} using dataflow graphs derived from multiple network architectures and compare our approach with the state-of-the-art methods.
-We focus on addressing the following research questions: Q1: How does \textsc{Doppler} compare against alternative approaches in terms of execution time?
-Q2: What are the individual contributions of the $\mathsf{SEL}_{\theta}$ and $\mathsf{PLC}_{\theta}$ policies on \textsc{Doppler}'s performance?
-Q3: How can imitation learning, simulation-based RL, and real system RL be combined to improve \textsc{Doppler}'s training?
-Q4: How can \textsc{Doppler}'s execution time be interpreted based on the assignments it produces?
-Q5: Can \textsc{Doppler} be trained on one dataflow graph and be generalized to new graphs?
+We study the following questions, focusing on the quality of assignments produced by \textsc{Doppler} (Q1–Q5) and the scalability of \textsc{Doppler}’s dual-policy networks (Q6).
+Q1: How does \textsc{Doppler} compare with alternative approaches in terms of the execution time achieved by its generated assignments?
+Q2: What are the individual contributions of the $\mathsf{SEL}_{\theta}$ and $\mathsf{PLC}_{\theta}$ policies to assignment performance?
+Q3: How do imitation learning (Stage I), simulation-based RL (Stage II), and real-system RL (Stage III) jointly improve the performance of \textsc{Doppler}'s training?
+Q4: How can execution time be explained based on the assignments produced by \textsc{Doppler}?
+Q5: Do \textsc{Doppler}’s learned dual-policy generalize from one dataflow graph to unseen graphs and hardware architectures?
+Q6: How do \textsc{Doppler}’s policy training cost and inference overhead scale with graph size?